val broker = SimBroker()

 Margin Accounts

-Margin based accounts can be modelled using the MarginAccount
+Margin accounts can be modelled using the MarginAccount

 .
 This model supports: